-Below was my original plan for this month’s Daring Baker Challenge.
-That original plan is now known as minor failure.
+So, below was my original plan for this month’s Daring Baker Challenge.
+Peanut butter cheesecake filled chocolate toffee chunk banana loaf now known as failure.

-I have a tendency to experiment at the last-minute..always confident that it’ll work out – no problem!
-More than half the time, there’s some kind of problem that I can either fix in time, or I end up making something else – quickly.
-I’ve always been a last-minute person and I’d like to say I thrive under pressure, but I’d be lying.
-When it doesn’t work out the way I hoped it would..potty mouth potty mouth may ensue.
+That said, I have a tendency to experiment at the last-minute..always confident that it’ll work out in some way, shape or form.
+More than half the time there’s some kind of problem that I can either fix in time, or I end up making something else, quickly.
+I’ve always been a last minute person, and I’d like to say I thrive under pressure, but I’d be lying.
+When it doesn’t work out the way I hoped it would, I get upset, sometimes with a side of potty mouth.

-SO, when you have only a few hours to pull something off…something quick is your saving grace.
+SO, when you have only a few hours to pull something off, something quick is your saving grace.
 What better than popovers?
 Honestly, who doesn’t love popovers?
-Not only are they quick to put together, but the dramatic appearance usually elicits oohs and aahs when you pull them from the oven.
-Just look at how tall and whimsical these are!
+Not only are they easy to put together, but the dramatic appearance usually elicits oohs and aahs when you pull them from the oven.
+Just look at how tall and whimsical these popovers are!

-There’s a secret to getting them this tall and crazy poofy, well, two secrets really, maybe three – ok, four.
+There’s a supposed secret to getting them this tall and crazy poofy, well, two secrets really, maybe three..okay, four.
 One, baking powder – just a little bit.
 Two – bread flour instead of AP flour.
 Three – room temperature eggs and milk.
-Four – letting the batter rest an hour before filling and baking
+Four – letting the batter rest an hour before filling and baking.

-I froze some grated chocolate, tossed it in flour (shaking off excess in a strainer), and added it to the batter just before I filled the wells of the pan.
-I love the slight speckled effect, and the streaks of chocolate on the inside, but most importantly, they’re tasty – like pulling apart a pain au chocolate, with less chocolate. (and a lot less butter!)
-Those little bits of chocolate dispersed throughout the fluffy interior and crispy, golden exterior, will make you really happy.
+SO. what makes these popovers so special is the chocolate flecked factor.
+I froze some grated chocolate, tossed it in flour (shaking off the excess in a strainer), and added it to the batter just before I filled the wells of the pan.
+I love the slight speckled effect and the streaks of chocolate on the inside.
+But most importantly, they’re tasty..like pulling apart a ‘light as air’ pain au chocolate with less chocolate (and a lot less butter!)
+Those little bits and pockets of chocolate dispersed throughout the fluffy interior and crispy, golden exterior, will make you really happy.

 I served these with leftover vanilla bean cream cheese spread and fruit.
 You can serve them with whatever you want, or just eat as is.
 I wanted to eat them all.
 I didn’t.
 Shock.